 - has limited word combinations by 24 months; AND

 - has relatively good skills in his or her other areas of development (understanding, play, social, motor and cognitive skills); AND

 - has some risk factors, such as limited use of gestures, limited use of different speech sounds, or a family history of language delay

 The More Than Words® Program is a communication development course crafted by The Hanen Centre® especially for parents of children ages 5 and under with Autism Spectrum Disorder or social communication difficulties.
 By helping parents use their knowledge of their child to set appropriate and realistic goals, this course approaches communication with each child’s unique needs in mind in order to support the child’s fullest communication potential.

 Do you ever wonder if your child is deaf?
 Even after you have had a hearing assessment and it is clear?
 A common difficulty is that the sounds are going in, but no sense can be made of the words.
 The words individually may make sense, but they may get confused when put together into an instruction or a story.
 Speech Pathology assessment and treatment of receptive language development and central auditory processing may be required.

 The Listening Program® and it’s branch program, inTime is available for therapy with our trained provider, Kerry.
-Check out our recent blogpost on how the unique rhythmic therapy used with inTime can benefit your child.
+Check out our blogpost on how the unique rhythmic therapy used with inTime can benefit your child.

 Stuttering and cluttering are both included in what speech pathologists call ‘fluency’.